chessmaster42/mechanicalmod/README.md

-# mechanicalmod
+# Mechanical Mod
-Machinery Mod for the game Stonehearth
+Machinery mod for the game Stonehearth